WebKit/WebKit/Introduction.md

 ### Updating checkouts

 There is a script to update a WebKit checkout: `Tools/Scripts/update-webkit`.
-This script will automatically merge change logs mentioned below.

 ### Building WebKit